 What are the advantages of buy to let properties?

 The main benefit of owning a buy to let property is that, provided you have limited “void periods” (those times when your property isn’t let out), you should have a regular income stream.
 Rental yields, particularly in northern areas, can be as high as 7% or 8%.
-Your property may increase in value over time too, although neither any income or any capital growth is guaranteed.
-Find out more about which areas are currently providing the highest buy-to-let returns in our article North East provides best long term returns for buy to let investors.
+Your property may increase in value over time too, although neither income nor capital growth is guaranteed.

 Can I take out a mortgage on a buy to let property?